Toluomotayo/Quantium-Data-Analytics-Job-Simulation/README.md

 - **Insight**: Trial stores showed measurable performance differences, with 95% confidence intervals used to validate results

 ### 🔹 Task 3: Executive Presentation
-- Created an executive-style slide deck to summarize findings from Task 1 and 2
+- Created an executive-style slide deck to summarize findings from Tasks 1 and 2
 - Provided visual summaries and data-backed recommendations

 ---

 ## 🚀 What I Achieved

-- Built a clean data analysis pipeline from raw transactions to insights
 - Applied statistical techniques (correlation, t-tests, normalization) to real-world retail data
 - Developed a clear presentation and report tailored to business stakeholders
 - Learned to evaluate test vs. control store performance using Python